When is Buddha's Birthday in 2019?

 The exact date of Vesak is the first full moon in the fourth month in the Chinese lunar calendar.
 The date varies from year to year in the Gregorian calendar, but is typically in May.

-In 2018, Buddha Purnima is listed as a holiday in the following Indian states: Andaman & Nicobar, Bihar, Arunachal Pradesh, Tripura, Assam, Bihar, Chhattisgarh, Jammu and Kashmir, Madhya Pradesh, Maharashtra, Mizoram, Uttarakhand, Uttar Pradesh, West Bengal, Delhi, Himachal Pradesh, Maharashtra, Uttarakhand.
+In 2019, Buddha Purnima is listed as a holiday in the following Indian states: Andaman and Nicobar, Arunachal Pradesh, Tripura, Assam, Bihar, Chhattisgarh, Jammu and Kashmir, Madhya Pradesh, Mizoram, Uttar Pradesh, West Bengal, Delhi, Himachal Pradesh, Maharashtra, Uttarakhand.

 In Singapore, Veska Day celebrations include monks chanting and acts of generosity are observed by Buddhist organizations and temples.